NO. OF CREDITS:

 In this movement and in our culture, it sometimes takes horror to create momentum for change and that’s a difficult contradiction to live with.

 –Eliza Byard, GLSEN.

 Choose one victim from the LGBTQ community listed below.
 You may choose a different victim with the instructors prior approval.
 Read, watch and listen to their stories about being bullied.
-Use your own resources to learn about these individuals in order to prepare a 1-2 page paper using the questions below.
+Use your own resources to learn about these individuals in order to prepare your reflection using the questions below.

 Jamie Rodemeyer Leelah Alcorn

 Post a 250-500 word reflection in the field below describing what you learned, being sure to include the following:

 Read pages 1-8 of The Safe Space Kit: Guide to Supporting Lesbian, Gay, Bisexual, Transgender, and Queer Students In Your School.
 (Linked below)

 In an interview-style, you will be answering questions 1-8 under "Check Yourself: Understanding Your Own Beliefs" on page 7 and 8.

 QUESTIONS 9 or 10 ARE COMPLETELY OPTIONAL - you do not have to answer them.
 In 250-500 words post your answers in the field below.